Change feed in Azure Cosmos DB

 Sort order of items in change feed

 Change feed items come in the order of their modification time.
-This sort order is guaranteed per logical partition key, and there's no guaranteed order across the partition key values.
+This sort order is guaranteed per physical partition, and there's no guaranteed order across the partition key values.

 Change feed in multi-region Azure Cosmos DB accounts